AlexanderLapygin/springboot-war-prometheus/README.md

 ```sh
 mvn clean package
 ```
-2) Copy the resulting *springboot-war-helloworld.war* file to the *webapps* directory of your Tomcat server.
+2) Copy the resulting *springboot-war-prometheus.war* file to the *webapps* directory of your Tomcat server.

 3) Start the Tomcat server by executing the appropriate startup script for your operating system.
 For example, run startup.sh (for Unix) or startup.bat (for Windows).

-4) After Tomcat starts successfully, your application will be accessible at http://localhost:8080/springboot-war-helloworld/hello.
+4) After Tomcat starts successfully, your application will be accessible at http://localhost:8080/springboot-war-prometheus/hello.

 ### License